LeonGogin/parallel_computing/README.md

-Here's the updated README with the information about using the Clang compiler on macOS:

----

 # Parallel Matrix Multiplication using Max-Sum Approach

 This repository contains a parallel implementation of a matrix multiplication algorithm using the max-sum approach.
 It includes benchmarking examples from the [Parallel Programming course at Aalto University](https://ppc.cs.aalto.fi/).
 The goal is to demonstrate how matrix operations can be parallelized to improve performance.